 Increase Drainage and Detoxification

 Being chronically ill can make your detox pathways come to a screeching halt.
-You may want to kickstart them with supplements.
+You may want to kickstart them with support.
 But since you could be hypersensitive, start slowly.
-You might need to take tiny doses when you begin.

 Here’s some ways to start clearing toxins out your body —